Acuna helps Braves top Jays for 6th straight win

-Atlanta's Ronald Acuna Jr. emerged from a slump to hit a triple and score twice in the Braves' 7-2 win over the visiting Toronto Blue Jays on Tuesday.
+Atlanta's Ronald Acuna Jr. emerged from a slump to drive in a run and score twice in the Braves' 7-2 win over the visiting Toronto Blue Jays on Tuesday.
 Acuna, who went 1-for-4 with a walk, ended an 0-for-15 streak with a leadoff triple and came around to score the first run.
 He scored again in the fifth, giving him a National League-best 111 runs.

-The Braves won their sixth straight and 14th in their last 16, and they have claimed 10 in a row at home, leaving them two shy of the franchise's modern-era record set in 2000.
+The Braves won their sixth straight and have claimed 10 in a row at home, leaving them two shy of the franchise's modern-era record set in 2000.
 Braves starter Mike Foltynewicz (5-5) threw five scoreless innings and gave up two hits, with three walks and two strikeouts.
 He was helped by the Atlanta defense, which turned three double plays.
-Atlanta won its ninth straight game that Foltynewicz has started.
+Atlanta won its eighth straight game that Foltynewicz has started.

 Atlanta added two runs in the fifth on a double by Donaldson, who went 2-for-3 and drove in three runs.
 Toronto got on the board with two runs in the seventh against reliever Bryse Wilson.
 Rowdy Tellez hit a long solo homer, his 17th, and Teoscar Hernandez doubled home a run.
 Left-hander Sean Newcomb entered and retired two batters to shut down the rally, then worked a scoreless eighth against the top of the Toronto order.